Finding your path is not an act of searching.

 How to Uncover Your Path in Life

-While there is no formula to uncovering your path, there are common elements.
+While there is no formula to finding your path in life, there are common elements.

 Because as I’ve already mentioned, it’s not about figuring anything out.
 It’s about letting life figure itself out.

-You see, your purpose is already within you.
+You see, your purpose is already here.
 All you have to do is get out of the way.

 Just like birds know when to fly south, so do you know where to go through what feels most alive.

 So how do you follow your inner GPS?
-Here’s what I do:
+Here’s are a few suggestions:

 1. Stop the Search